4:1:1 ratio (L-Leucine, L-Isoleucine, Valine)

 There have not been any reported side effects with BCAA supplement intake: excess BCAAs are usually converted to other amino acid forms, used up as energy, or stored up as fat.
 However, if you have liver or kidney disease, you should not take in high doses of amino acids without asking your doctor.
 It is crucial that you always speak to a knowledgeable healthcare provider before taking any dietary supplements, including glutamine.
 This advice is also recommended for anyone suffering from a health condition.

-Pregnant and nursing women should only take an amino acid such as glutamine after consulting your physician.
+Pregnant and nursing women should only take an amino acid after consulting your physician.

 Available in 3 flavor options